 As parents, we often fail to understand just how fast time flies.

 Some parents fail to understand that some of them are no longer comfortable with us handling them as we used to, back when they were younger.
-As a single parent with a kid who has fast grown into a teenager in just over a month’s time, I have learnt a lot about the changes in character and needs of children as they grow up through different stages of life.
+As a single parent with a kid who has fast grown into a teenager in just over a month’s time, I have learned a lot about the changes in character and needs of children as they grow up through different stages of life.

 1. When Kids Grow Up They Need Their Own Space